 Purdue chemist honored for advances in chemical instrumentation

 The Camille and Henry Dreyfus Foundation has announced that R. Graham Cooks, the Henry Bohn Hass Distinguished Professor of Chemistry at Purdue University, is the recipient of the 2013 Dreyfus Prize in the Chemical Sciences.
 The international prize, awarded biennially, consists of $250,000, a citation, and a medal.
 The award ceremony will be held at Purdue University in the fall and will feature a lecture by Professor Cooks.
-A video of the Award Ceremony is available HERE.
+A video of the entire Ceremony is available HERE.

 Graham Cooks is recognized internationally as an innovative giant in the field of mass spectrometry who has enriched analytical chemistry in unparalleled ways.
 Virtually every pharmaceutical and biotechnology company relies on mass spectrometry at a level that has become possible, in part, through Cooks's innovations.